Margret Rey: Life

 Curious George was an instant success, and the Reys were commissioned to write more adventures of the mischievous monkey and his friend, the Man with the Yellow Hat.
 They wrote seven stories in all, with Hans mainly doing the illustrations and Margret working mostly on the stories, though they both admitted to sharing the work and cooperating fully in every stage of development.
 At first, however, Margret's name was left off the cover, ostensibly because there was a glut of women already writing children's fiction.
 In later editions, this was corrected, and Margret now receives full credit for her role in developing the stories.

 Margret and her husband moved to Cambridge, Massachusetts, in 1963, in a house close to Harvard Square.
-Following her husband's death in 1977, Margret continued writing, and in 1979 she became a Professor of Creative Writing at Brandeis University in Waltham, Massachusetts.
+Following her husband's death in 1977, Margret continued writing, and in 1979 she became a professor of Creative Writing at Brandeis University in Waltham, Massachusetts.
 From 1980 she collaborated with Alan Shalleck on a series of short films featuring Curious George and on more than two dozen additional books.

 In 1989 Margret Rey established the Curious George Foundation to help creative children and prevent cruelty to animals.
 In 1996, she made major donations to the Boston Public Library and Beth Israel Deaconess Medical Center.
 She was also a long-time supporter of the Longy School of Music.

-Rey died of a heart attack on December 21, 1996 in Cambridge, Massachusetts.
+Rey died of a heart attack on December 21, 1996, in Cambridge, Massachusetts at the age of 90.